horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 There are currently a lot of well-financed startups, entrepreneurs, and finance people working in DeFi ecosystem.

 - In August 2020, the total sum controlled by DeFi smart contracts has exceeded [4 billion USD](https://news.bitcoin.com/total-value-locked-in-defi-surpasses-4-billion-eth-up-over-70-last-30-days/) in value.
-While $4B may seem like a large amount of money to an individual, it’s only a tiny fraction of the amount locked in centralized finance counterparts.
+While $4B may seem a lot, it’s a small fraction of the total amount locked in centralized finance counterparts.

 - The market cap around this time for all major cryptocurrency projects was at about 300 billion USD, where top DeFi services accounted for [less than 10%](https://defimarketcap.io) of that.

-While we can’t necessarily expect DeFi to retain that level of growth, there’s a strong momentum as more people getting interested in digital assets that work in a decentralized and private manner.
+Today there’s a strong upside momentum as more people become interested in decentralized digital assets.

 Below is a basic overview of how building, financing and governance of DeFi services takes place:

-- All genuine DeFi projects expected to have an open source code and free to reuse by public.
-Such status quo speeds up development of the ecosystem by letting engineers reuse various components from other projects.
+- All genuine DeFi projects expected to have an open source code.
+This speeds up development of the entire ecosystem by enabling engineers reuse various components from other projects.

 - To raise funds DeFi projects generally conduct anonymous token sale via a process such as ICO (Initial Coin Offering) or similar.
-During the ICO the project sells a specific cryptocurrency token which represent the governance weight or profit share in that DeFi project.
+The project sells a specific cryptocurrency token representing governance weight or profit share in a project.

-- DeFi projects usually governed by a geographically-distributed entities which may not even know each other.
+- DeFi projects usually governed by a group of entities which may not even know each other.
 The governance may take place via proposals and voting mechanisms.